young blonde boy holding both hands onto a wall that lights up with insect and grass illustrations from Very Eric Carle exhibit

 Step into the pages of Eric Carle’s colorful picture books in Very Eric Carle: A Very Hungry, Quiet, Lonely, Clumsy, Busy Exhibit!

-At this play-and-learn exhibit, visitors learn from each of the five special insects featured in Eric Carle’s classic “Very” series who take journeys of discovery.
+At this play-and-learn exhibit, visitors learn from the five special insects featured in Eric Carle’s classic “Very” series, who each take a journey of discovery.
 Each story, illustrated in his hand-painted tissue paper collage technique, is a testament to Eric Carle’s love of nature, his respect for the emotional lives of children, and his recurring themes of friendship, creativity and the power of imagination.

 You can: